A localization of bicategories via homotopies: Introduction

-A {\em bicategory with weak equivalences} can be defined, with the approach of \cite{DHKS}, as a pair $(\C,\cc{W})$, where $\cc{W}$ is a family of arrows of a bicategory $\C$ that satisfies 3 for 2.
-The axioms of model category can be modified in a natural way in order to define the notion of model bicategory, \cite{DDS.model_bicat}, see also \cite{TesisEmi}.
-The bicategory with weak equivalences $(\C_{fc},\cc{W})$ given by the weak equivalences between fibrant-cofibrant objects of a model bicategory $\C$ satisfies the hypothesis of Theorem~\ref{enfin}, and this allows for an application of this result to the construction of the homotopy bicategory of a model bicategory, which we develop in \cite{DDS.model_bicat}.
-We note here that since localizations of bicategories are by definition characterized only up to equivalence, we can already take $\HoCW$ as the localization of $\C$ at $\cc{W}$, as opposed to the \mbox{1-dimensional} case in which all the objects of the model category form part of the homotopy category.
+The following is an application we have for this construction of $\Ho$, and the main reason why we have developed it.
+The axioms of model category can be generalized in a natural way to define the notion of {\em model bicategory} (\cite{DDS.model_bicat}, \cite{TesisEmi}, \cite{2-pro}).
+The theory of model bicategories has potential applications in the homotopy theory of topoi and in strong shape theory.
+Also, it is expected that this theory could provide a formal setting in which to develop $(\infty,2)$-category theory (see the introduction of \cite{PronkWarren}).
+The pair $(\C_{fc},\cc{W})$ given by the weak equivalences between fibrant-cofibrant objects of a model bicategory $\C$ satisfies the hypothesis of Theorem~\ref{enfin}, and this allows for an application of this result to the construction of the homotopy bicategory of a model bicategory, which we develop in \cite{DDS.model_bicat}.